AppDevGuy/OSSSpeechKit/README.md

 Currently speech to text is offered in a very simple format.
 Starting and stopping of recording is handled by the app.

-_The next release is expected to contain auto ending of recording along with features such as returning sound wave float variables for use in User Interfaces._

-### NOTE: iOS 13 Local-to-Device Speech to Text support will be introduced.
+### iOS 13 On-Device Speech to Text support is now available as of 0.3.0 🎉

 SpeechKit implements delegates to handle the recording authorization, output of text and failure to record.